Tommy Kirk

-Thomas Lee Kirk (December 10, 1941 – September 28, 2021) was an American actor, best known for his performances in films made by Walt Disney Studios such as Old Yeller, The Shaggy Dog, Swiss Family Robinson, The Absent-Minded Professor, and The Misadventures of Merlin Jones, as well as the beach-party films of the mid-1960s.
+Thomas Lee Kirk (December 10, 1941 − September 28, 2021) was an American actor, best known for his performances in films made by Walt Disney Studios such as Old Yeller, The Shaggy Dog, Swiss Family Robinson, The Absent-Minded Professor, and The Misadventures of Merlin Jones, as well as the beach party films of the mid-1960s.
 He frequently appeared as a love interest for Annette Funicello or as part of a family with Kevin Corcoran as his younger brother and Fred MacMurray as his father.

 Kirk's career with Disney ended when news of his homosexuality threatened to become public.
 He struggled with drug addiction and depression for several years, appearing in a series of low-budget films before leaving the acting business in the mid-1970s.
-Thereafter, Kirk opened a carpet cleaning business and lived a mostly ordinary life, occasionally appearing at fan conventions.
-Kirk died at his home in Las Vegas, Nevada in 2021.
+Kirk opened a carpet cleaning business and lived a mostly ordinary life, occasionally appearing at fan conventions.
+He died at his home in Las Vegas, Nevada, in September 2021, aged 79.

 Early life

 Kirk was born in Louisville, Kentucky, one of four sons.
 His father, Louis, was a mechanic who worked for the highway department; his mother, Lucy, was a legal secretary.
-Looking for better job opportunities, they moved to Downey in Los Angeles County, California, when Kirk was 15 months old.
+Looking for better job opportunities, they moved to Downey, California when Kirk was 15 months old.

 In 1954, Kirk accompanied his elder brother Joe to an audition for a production of Eugene O'Neill's Ah, Wilderness! at the Pasadena Playhouse in Pasadena, California.
 "Joe was star struck," said Kirk.
 Joe was not cast, losing out to Bobby Driscoll, but Tommy was, and he made his stage debut opposite Will Rogers Jr. "It was five lines, it didn't pay anything, and nobody else showed up, so I got the part," recalled Kirk.

 The performance was seen by an agent from the Gertz agency, who signed Kirk and succeeded in casting him in an episode of TV Reader's Digest, "The Last of the Old Time Shooting Sheriffs", directed by William Beaudine.
 Kirk's brother went on to become a dentist.

+Another version of the beginning of Kirk's career was provided by producer John Stephens in the latter's memoirs.
+Stephens says he had an office at American National while working as a casting director and "this little kid used to stand outside my office".
+He says the child's father told Stephens his son wanted to be an actor but had not done anything and did not have an agent.
+Stephens invited Kirk and his father in to read a scene and Kirk was "brilliant".
+Stephens recommended Kirk to director John Peyser, who was looking for a child actor and Kirk got the part.

 Kirk was in demand almost immediately.